Richard Lugar: Elections

-Lugar first ran for the U.S. Senate in the 1974 election and lost to incumbent Democratic U.S. Senator Birch Bayh (51–46%).
-Two years later, he ran against Indiana's other U.S. senator, Democratic Senator Vance Hartke, defeating him in a massive landslide, 59%–40%.
+Lugar first ran for the United States Senate in 1974 and lost to incumbent Democratic U.S. Senator Birch Bayh 51% to 46%.
+In 1976, he defeated Indiana's other U.S. senator, Democratic Senator Vance Hartke, by a margin of 59% to 40%.

-In 1982, he defeated Democratic U.S. Congressman Floyd Fithian (54–46%) to win a second term, and six years later Lugar won reelection to a third term, defeating Democrat Jack Wickes (68–32%).
+In 1982, he defeated Democratic Congressman Floyd Fithian 54% to 46% to win a second term.
+Six years later, Lugar won reelection to a third term, defeating Democrat Jack Wickes 68% to 32%.
 In 1994, Lugar won a fourth term, defeating Democratic former U.S. Congressman Jim Jontz (67–31%).
-He became the first U.S. senator from Indiana elected to a fourth term.
+He became the first U.S. senator from Indiana to be elected to a fourth term.

-Lugar went on to serve a total of six terms in the Senate, defeating Democrat David Johnson (67–32%) in 2000 and defeating Libertarian Steve Osborn (87–13%) in 2006 in a contest in which the Democratic Party did not field a candidate.
+Lugar went on to serve a total of six terms in the Senate, defeating Democrat David Johnson 67% to 32% in 2000 and defeating Libertarian Steve Osborn 87% to 13% in 2006 in a contest in which the Democratic Party did not field a candidate.
 His was the highest-percentage win of the 2006 Senate elections despite a Democratic takeover of Washington.

 In 2012, Lugar ran for reelection to a seventh term.
 Due to Lugar's unpopularity among some Tea Party voters because of his positions regarding illegal immigration, voting to confirm then-U.S. Supreme Court nominees Sonia Sotomayor and Elena Kagan, the DREAM Act, the New START Treaty, some gun control bills, and congressional earmarks, he was challenged by Tea Party-backed State Treasurer Richard Mourdock in a Republican primary.
-Mourdock defeated Lugar, 61–39%, and went on to lose the general election to incumbent Democratic Representative Joe Donnelly.
-Lugar carried only two counties, Boone and Marion.
+Mourdock defeated Lugar, 61% to 39%, and went on to lose the general election to incumbent Democratic Representative Joe Donnelly.
+Lugar carried only three counties, Boone, Marion, and Tippecanoe.
 He was the first six-term U.S. senator to lose his seat in a primary election since Kenneth McKellar in 1952.